I always say that when you look good, you feel good, and life is so much more fun! And don’t we all want more fun in our

 Tamera: What a great question, my dear!
-This is the second winter in a row here in Southern California, which my winter clothes have not been out to play.
+This is the second winter in a row here in Southern California, and my winter clothes have not been out to play.
 I have had to make peace with this, as I love nothing more than layering on pieces for varied looks.
 But seeing how the winter has been so harsh in so many places in the country, making peace with our beautiful weather has been a little easier this year!

 Deb: Your daughter is recently engaged.
 What kind of dress do you have in mind for yourself as the Mother of the Bride?

 Tamera: Another fabulous question!
 I plan on a long dress, fitted on top with a ball skirt and pockets in a neutral lace or satin.
 I want a dress that speaks to the momentous occasion but is also comfortable and practical.
 I see my job that day as supporting my daughter and being a great hostess to our guests while all the time savoring and enjoying the moments in a dress that makes my heart happy!

 Deb: Gratitude is a big theme on your blog.
 Why, and what are you most grateful for in life?

 Tamera: Gratitude is huge to me, not only on my blog but also in my offline life.
 Learning to practice, intentional gratitude changed my life.
 It taught me to focus on the good instead of getting caught up in the bad.
 As I have aged, I have realized life is hard on us all at one time or another.